pantheon-systems/documentation/source/content/guides/wordpress-pantheon/02-create-wp-site.md

 1. Select <Icon icon="plus" text="Create New Site"/>.

-1. Enter a name for your site and select the check box to make the site part of your org only if you are part of an agency.
+1. Enter a name for your site and select the check box to make the site part of your organization only if you are part of an agency.

 1. Click **Continue**.